-Often, the property damage aspect of a collision is overlooked, with more time and attention being paid to the bodily injury portion of the claim.
-In many ways, repair shops and insurance companies are counting on this, as it allows them to prioritize profits over proper repairs.
+Often, the property damage aspect of a collision is overlooked, with more time and attention focused on the personal injury portion of the claim.
+In many ways, repair shops and insurance companies count on this, as it allows them to prioritize profits over proper repairs.

 Repair shops know that the vast majority of consumers will never find out about faulty repairs.
 Even if they do, it will be difficult, if not impossible, for the repair shop to be found liable for these poor repair services.
-This mindset, which is prevalent throughout the repair industry, encourages corner-cutting on repairs and can lead to cases of fraud.
+This mindset, which is prevalent throughout the repair industry, encourages corner-cutting on repairs and can lead to fraud cases.

 Call the accident lawyers at our firm at (800) 351-3008 if you believe you have experienced auto repair fraud.

 Issue 1: Who is Inspecting the Vehicle & Where?